rule

 Text 54

+Oh Daityas, the ghosts and demons, the women and the laborers, the cowherds, the birds, the animals and the sinners without any doubt all can arrive at, and be part of, the qualities of the Infallible One, of Acyuta [see also B.G.
+4: 9].

 O Daityas, the ghosts and demons, the women and the laborers, the cowherds, the birds, the animals and all the sinners, without any doubt can all arrive at and be part of the qualities of the Infallible One, of Acyuta [see also B.G.
 4: 9].

-O daityas, the ghosts and demons, the women and the laborers, the cowherds, the birds, the animals and all the sinners, without doubt all can arrive at and be part of the best of the Infallible One, Acyuta [see also B.G.
-4.9].
 (Vedabase)

 Text 55